 The couple did not have to wait long for their first child.
 Maria Honora was born on the 22nd November 1859; a son Joseph George followed on the 3rd March 1862.
 Both children were baptised as Roman Catholics in St. James’ Parish Church, Dublin.
-By the time of their son’s birth George’s term of enlistment in the British Army was up.
-Rather than re-enlist, he decided to seek new opportunities.
-The war then raging across the Atlantic seemed to offer promising prospects for someone of George’s expertise and presented a potential way for the family to improve their fortunes.
-Baby Joseph was not yet 6 months old when George left Dublin for New York.Travelling via Liverpool, his ship, the ‘Edinburgh’, landed in the United States on 17th September 1862.
-(2)
+By the time of their son’s birth George had been sent to Canada with his unit.
+The war raging south of the Canadian border seemed to offer promising prospects for someone of George’s expertise and presented a potential way for the family to improve their fortunes.
+Baby Joseph was not yet 6 months old when George deserted his unit and crossed the border, heading for the United States.* (2)

 Washington D.C.
 U.S.A.